There was a recent experience when I was playing around with Go-lang’s struct and JSON marshal. Take a look at below example

 }

-will throw warnings for using exported fields when it is tagged with a json tag.
+With the above code, go vet will throw warnings for using exported fields when it is tagged with a json tag.

 ➜go vet trip/trip.go